Paul Panda Farnana: Career and activism

 In 1909, Farnana was hired as an agricultural specialist by the Belgian colonial government which had since transformed the Congo Free State into the Belgian Congo.
 In June, he was assigned to the Botanic Garden of Eala, near Coquilhatville.

 Shortly before the outbreak of World War I Farnana was living in Belgium.
 When Belgium was invaded by Germany in 1914, Farnana enlisted in the Belgian Army.
 He served with the Korps der Congolese Vrijwilligers (Congolese Volunteers Corps) during the Siege of Namur.
 On 23 August 1914, he was taken prisoner in Liège, together with Joseph Adipanga and Albert Kudjabo, and deported to Germany where he spent the remainder of the war.
 After his release, he founded an association known as the Union Congolaise to advocate for the interests of other Congolese veterans of the war.

 Farnana participated in the first and second Pan-African Congresses in 1919 and 1921, respectively.
 He also attended the First National Belgian Colonial Congress in 1920.
 He actively criticized Belgian colonial practices, arguing that the ban on forced labour in the Congo was not being consistently applied and education for the native population was inadequate.
 He also called for the Congolese to be granted political rights.

-In 1929, Farnana went to Matadi to manage an oil mill.
-He died there nine months later.
+In 1929, Farnana returned to the Congo.
+He built a school and a chapel in Nzemba, ordered a brick press from Europe and went to Matadi to manage an oil mill.
+Under unknown circumstances, he was poisoned there in 1930 and died May 12.

 Legacy

 Farnana is considered by historians to be the first Congolese intellectual.
-Following his death, Belgium forbade any further Congolese from studying in Belgium.

 Farnana's work was largely forgotten by the public until Congolese historians began uncovering details about his life in the 1970s and 1980s.
 A Belgian documentary was made about him in 2008.